Search Results

 Genetic professionals provide information and support to individuals or families who have genetic disorders or may be at risk for inherited conditions.

-Genetic professionals work as members of health care teams … and support to individuals or families who have genetic disorders or may be at risk for inherited conditions. … Genetics professionals are …
+Genetic professionals work as members of health care teams … and support to individuals or families who have genetic disorders or may be at risk for inherited conditions. … counseling.
+Genetics professionals include geneticists, genetic counselors and genetics nurses. …

 Health